stefanuebe/vaadin-clipboard/README.md

 ## Description

 This addon provides a utility class to access the clientside clipboard.
-It utilizes the browser "navigation.clipboard" api, which provides the possibility to directly access the clipboard without using execCommand or add some text holding element first.
+It utilizes the browser "navigation.clipboard" api, which allows to directly access the clipboard without using execCommand or add some text holding element first.

 Currently only allows to read or write text as read / write of other data is not yet fully supported by all main browsers.

+Please see the [this list](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard) for details on supported browsers.

 ## Features
 - reading text from the clientside clipboard